 You can easily get Kopi luwak coffee Amazon retailed.
-You can probably get it in some specialized coffee shops, specialized online retailers, and from a friend who’s visiting Indonesia.
+You can probably get it in some specialized coffee shops, specialized online retailers, like Volcanica coffee’s free-range Luwak coffee, or from a friend who’s visiting Indonesia.

-Well, but the price?
+Well, and the civet cat coffee price?
 Ridiculous!
 You’ll pay somewhere between $35 to $80 per cup.
 One pound of beans can cost up to $600!

 Bird Poop Coffee